apple/swift-protobuf/Documentation/INTERNALS.md

 }
 ```

-The original implementation of Swift Protobuf generated properties with
-Swift optional type, but that obvious approach proved problematic.
-In practice, testing whether a field is set is fairly uncommon and using
-Swift optionals directly tended to lead to abuse of the Swift `!` operator
-in many cases where the user knew that certain fields would always be set.
-Instead we generate fields that use Swift optionals internally (to track
+In this case, we generate fields that use Swift optionals internally (to track
 whether the field was set on the message) but expose a non-optional
 value for the field and a separate `hasXyz` property that can be used to
 test whether the field was set: